cschar/power-mode-zeranthium/docs/index.markdown

 ```

-Once the manifest.json file is present with the assets, from inside the settings you can open
+Once the manifest.json file is created with the assets, from inside the plugin settings you can open
 that custom pack file.
 The plugin will autoload all configurations specified in the manifest.

 Here is an example manifest.json file for a theme